Strengthen your LGBTQ+ allyship in your running community

 The LGBTQ+ community is diverse, and we have different backgrounds and stories.
 What being an ally means to one person in my community might be quite different than what being an ally means to me.
 To me, being a great ally for me and my community is a blend of both the personal and public, but I recognize others in my community will have other definitions of what a great ally is to them."

-Ways to strengthen your LGBTQ+ allyship in your running community
+Ways to strengthen your LGBTQ+ allyship in the run community

 Run with a LGBTQ+ run club or work with your run club to fundraise for a local LGBTQ+ community organization.